jhades/angular2-redux-store/README.md

 # Angular2 Redux Store

-A minimalistic Redux Store for building Angular 2 apps using a Flux one way binding architecture.
+A minimalistic Redux Store for building Angular 2 apps using the Flux one-way binding architecture.

 - contains an example on how a Flux app can be built using Angular 2, Redux and Immutable.js
 - shows how type-safe immutable classes can be done using Immutable.js in a Typescript enviromment.